Psychology of Religion

 MSc Psychology of Religion

-This course provides an excellent opportunity for those interested in the relationship between psychology and religion to deepen and broaden their understanding of this field up to Masters level.
-The psychology of religion provides an overview of the classical theories of the psychology of religion, and an in-depth assessment of current research within the field.
-The course will provide you with a theoretical basis for understanding religion, and for understanding the role that religion plays in an individual’s life.
+This course provides an excellent opportunity for those interested in the relationship between psychology and religion to deepen and broaden their understanding of this field up to Masters Level.
+The psychology of religion provides an overview of classical theories and an in-depth assessment of current research within the field.
+The course will provide you with a theoretical basis for understanding religion and for understanding the role that religion plays in an individual’s life.
 There will also be opportunities for you to further explore your areas of interest.

-- The course will be delivered entirely onlinethrough e-learning
+- The course is delivered entirely online through e-learning

 - You will use forums to interact with others on the course

-- Our psychology departmentdivision of psychology is research-active in this specialist area
+- Our division of psychology is research-active in this specialist area

 - This course will provide you with the skills necessary to conduct your own empirical study

 - The Social Psychology of Religious Experience, Belief and Behaviour

 This course will be of interest to those working in careers that require an understanding of people’s beliefs and values: e.g. clergy, health care professionals, social workers, psychologists and teachers.
 It provides an excellent base for further study within the field of the psychology of religion.